NahianSalsabil/ManageCasa/README.md

 REST API is used to communicate with the backend.

 There are four modules:
-Payment, ELection and Polling, Finance, Communication
+Payment, Election and Polling, Finance, Communication

 For the Payment Module, Stripe API is used.